Lattawat/FRA263-Demo_Software/docs/source/system_overview.rst

 ..  old version
     In words: the **robot** talks to the **Base System back-end** over a USB cable using Modbus RTU.
-The back-end shows the robot's state in the **web UI** over a WebSocket, and at the same time streams the same data to the **Verification System** over the network using LSL.
+The back-end shows the roendbot's state in the **web UI** over a WebSocket, and at the same time streams the same data to the **Verification System** over the network using LSL.
 Inside the Verification System, an **encoder** measures the real motion; a **Kalman filter** cleans it up; the **web visualizer** shows it in a browser; and the